wlswotmd/gef/README.md

     * See [QEMU-USER-SUPPORTED-ARCH.md](https://github.com/bata24/gef/blob/dev/QEMU-USER-SUPPORTED-ARCH.md)

 ### Intel Pin/SDE cooperation
-* Usage of Intel Pin:
+* Usage for Intel Pin
     * Listen with `pin -appdebug -appdebug_server_port 1234 -t obj-intel64/inscount0.so -- /bin/ls`.
     * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
     * It runs very slowly and is not recommended.
-* Usage of Intel SDE:
+* Usage for Intel SDE
     * Listen with `sde64 -debug -debug-port 1234 -- /bin/ls`.
     * Attach with `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:1234'`.
     * It runs very slowly and is not recommended.

+### Qiling framework cooperation
+* Usage
+    * Write a harness.
+See https://docs.qiling.io/en/latest/debugger/
+    * `gdb-multiarch /PATH/TO/BINARY -ex 'target remote localhost:9999'`
+    * On ARM64, the flag register is not available, so the branch taken/not detected is incorrect.
+    * This is an experimental support.

 ### KGDB cooperation
-* Usage:
+* Usage
     * Build the kernel as `CONFIG_KGDB=y`.
 Ubuntu has supported it by default.
     * Configure the serial port as a named pipe in your two (debugger/debuggee) virtual machine settings, such as VMware or VirtualBox.
     * Debuggee: Edit `/etc/default/grub` and append `kgdboc=ttyS0,115200 kgdbwait` to the end of `GRUB_CMDLINE_LINUX_DEFAULT`, then `update-grub && reboot`.